9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 One of the best ways to score great furniture, decor pieces, and artwork at budget-friendly price points is to scour resale sites.

-From social media marketplaces to resale apps and websites, there are always people in your neighborhood selling great pieces at a fraction of the retail price.
+From social media marketplaces to resale apps and websites, people in your neighborhood always sell great pieces at a fraction of the retail price.

-If you’re willing to take the time to sift through what’s available, you can often find amazing deals on high-end brands, pieces in pristine condition, or cool vintage finds.
+If you’re willing to take the time to sift through what’s available, you can often find amazing deals on high-end brands, pieces in pristine condition, or fabulous vintage finds.

-The home decor resale market also offers the opportunity to pick up pre-loved items that need a little bit of TLC for a super low price - sometimes even free.
+The home decor resale market also offers the opportunity to pick up pre-loved items that need a little TLC for a super low price - sometimes even free.

 And, if you’re willing to put in the legwork, you can transform an old piece of furniture into a fresh, unique piece.